 New government reform confirms council ownership and control of water infrastructure and services.
 We, like councils across the country, are working to understand how this will impact service delivery and infrastructure.

-Council is working through a number of options, including with other councils, to ensure ongoing availability of affordable, reliable and sustainable water services in our district.
+We are working through a number of options, including with other councils, to ensure ongoing availability of affordable, reliable and sustainable water services in our district.
 The new legislation requires councils to submit a detailed Water Services Delivery Plan by September 2025 and for the new model to be operational by 2028.

-Further detail about the legislation is available on the Internal Affairs website here
+Further detail about the legislation is available on the Internal Affairs website here.

 Water affordability